8ta4/say/README.md

 `say` will use your external mic if:

-- You're not in a hideaway
+- You're not in a hideaway.
-- You've specified an external mic to use in a hideaway
+- You've specified an external mic to use outside of your hideaway.
-- Your configured external mic is connected
+- Your configured external mic is connected.

 > How do I set up a hideaway?
 (Planned)